-- Diagnostic Evaluation (continued)- - Ambulatory Cardiac Monitoring with holter monitors or implantable loop monitors can be used to find intermittent A-Fib (if clinically suspected but not captured on a routine,
+- Diagnostic Evaluation (continued)-

+- Ambulatory Cardiac Monitoring with holter monitors or implantable loop monitors can be used to find intermittent A-Fib (if clinically suspected but not captured on a routine, in-office 12-lead).

+- Baseline Laboratory Testing is also important to rule out or evaluate for metabolic causes of A-Fib.
+This includes:

 - TSH and fT4

 - CBC

 - CMP or BMP

 - HgbA1C